Michael Flürscheim

-Michael Flürscheim (27 January 1844 – 24 April 1912) was a German economist and Georgist.

-Michael Flurscheim was the promoter of an improved currency system, better known as the Commercial Exchange.
+Michael Flürscheim (27 January 1844 – 24 April 1912) was a German economist and Georgist who promoted an improved currency system, better known as the Commercial Exchange.

 Life

-He was born in Frankfurt am Main in 27 January 1844 to a wealthy family.
+He was born in Frankfurt am Main on 27 January 1844 to a wealthy family.

 Flurscheim left school at the age of sixteen and entered the well-known banking and exchange house of his uncle, L. A. Hahn.

 He remained there for four years, and moved to Berlin in 1864, until he accepted a position in a stock-broking and exchange firm in Paris.

 He extended his experience of banking and exchange, and moved to the United States in 1867.

 In New York, he became familiar with the business of a wholesale manufacturer and importer.

 In 1872, Flurscheim returned to his native city, and helped publish the "American News", issued for the benefit of Americans in Germany.

 In 1873, he purchased the Gaggenau Iron Works, then carried on in a small establishment, employing only forty men, and from that lowly stage he developed the business till it became one of the largest and most renowned hardware manufactories in the Grand Duchy of Baden, employing over 1000 hands.

 After disposing of this large and valuable business, Flurscheim travelled through England and France, and finally, on account of his wife's health, settled in Switzerland.

 Leaving Switzerland in 1896, Flurscheim visited England, with a view to inducing the inhabitants to form an exchange currency of their own, and thus form the nucleus of a money reform in England.

 Having successfully planted the germ of the scheme he advocated, Flurscheim left for New Zealand, and arrived on 19 February 1898, at Wellington, where he immediately commenced his labours in connection with the Land Nationalisation and Currency Reforms.

 In both English and German, he authored "Rent, Interest, and Wages", "Money Island", and "Clue to the Economic Labyrinth".

 Michael Flürscheim arrived in Wellington, New Zealand in 1898 and Auckland in 1900.

 He was a supporter of the single-tax movement and monetary reform.

 On arrival, he was greeted by the Single Tax Society and spoke at a meeting of the Socialist League and Trades Council.

 In October 1898, he established the New Zealand Commercial Exchange Co.
 Ltd., with offices at the corner of Willis and Manners Streets, Wellington.